Supply Chain

 The Collections Conservation Dynamic Purchasing System (CCDPS)

-The Collections Conservation Dynamic Purchasing System (CCDPS) makes bidding for work more accessible by streamlining the bidding process and creating a pre-qualified pool of suppliers that are automatically alerted to any new contract opportunities.
+The Collections Conservation Dynamic Purchasing System (CCDPS) makes bidding for work more accessible by streamlining the bidding process and creating a pre-qualified pool of suppliers that are automatically alerted to any new contract opportunity.

-We are inviting skilled heritage professionals to apply to join the new dynamic purchasing system.
+We are inviting skilled heritage professionals to apply to join the dynamic purchasing system.
 Once on the system, you’ll then be eligible to bid for work with both Parliament and the R&R Programme.
 The system will continue to be open to new joiners throughout its lifetime, unlike traditional procurement systems which are not accessible to new entrants after a set period.
-Feedback on applications will be provided to all who apply.
+Feedback will be provided to all who apply.

 Register to the CCDPS